harrisonized/harrisonized.github.io/_posts/2023-07-30-intro-to-trading.md

 # Trading Styles and Methodologies

 What are the different ways to play the game?
-I will briefly cover the top five trading styles here.
+I will briefly cover the top six trading styles here.

 ### Investing with Stocks